eye-division/jennyblyth/_gallery/paul-amey.md

 title: Paul Amey
 surname: Amey
 description_markdown: >-
-  **PAUL AMEY**
+  **PAUL AMEY : currently showing at Carey Blyth Gallery**

-  **Currently showing at CAREY BLYTH 8 Woodstock Road OX2 6HT**
+  **8 Woodstock Road Oxford OX2 6HT&nbsp;**

-  Paul Amey is both sculptor and painter.
+  Amey is both sculptor and painter.
 Medium holds no boundaries for him and his horizons span from the beauty and discipline of the Academy, embracing Matisse and Bonnard, to the delights of Craigie Aitchison and Folk Art.

   Master painters invariably speak of light and colour, and Amey has that.
 His